hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Log structured indexes splits database into variable size segments.
 Commonly several megabytes or more.
 Log structured indexes write a segment sequentially always.

+B-Trees break the database into fixed size blocks.
+Most commonly 4 KB pages ( blocks ).
+And B-Trees will read or write one page at a time.

+This approach is closer to disk hardware, disks are also arranged in fixed size blocks.